🧬

 Are Azawakhs good with children?

-They are generally gentle with children in their own family but may be reserved with strangers.
+They are generally gentle with their own family but may be reserved with children they do not know.

-Yes, they are high-energy athletes that require daily opportunities to sprint.
+Yes, they are high-energy athletes that require daily opportunities to run in a safe, enclosed area.

 Are they easy to train?

-They are intelligent but independent; they respond best to positive reinforcement and patience.
+They are intelligent but independent; they do not respond well to harsh training methods and require positive reinforcement.

 Do they get along with other dogs?